JerryFleming/PyDoc/library/stdtypes.rst

    Since sets only define partial ordering (subset relationships), the output of the :meth:`list.sort` method is undefined for lists of sets.

-   Set elements, like dictionary keys, must be :term:`hashable`.
+   Set elements, like dictionary keys, must be :term:`可散列对象`.

    Binary operations that mix :class:`set` instances with :class:`frozenset` return the type of the first operand.
 For example: ``frozenset('ab') |